Late-night talk show: 1970s–1980s

 A number of restrictions on television networks that took effect in 1971, among them a nationwide prohibition on tobacco advertising, the requirement that a portion of prime time be set aside for local stations, and rules prohibiting networks from also acting as syndicators, prompted NBC to extend its broadcast day by an additional hour with programming it hoped would recuperate some of its lost revenue.
 In 1973, NBC launched two new programs: a concert series, The Midnight Special, that aired Friday nights, and a low-cost talk show, The Tomorrow Show, hosted by Tom Snyder, that aired Mondays through Thursdays.
 Both shows aired immediately following Carson's Tonight Show at 1:00 a.m.
 ET.
 Tomorrow was different from The Tonight Show.
-For instance, the show originally featured no studio audience, while Snyder would conduct one-on-one interviews (Snyder's guest list was often more eclectic and would sometimes include the intellectuals and cultural and artistic figures that Carson had long since abandoned) with a cigarette in hand.
+For instance, the show originally featured no studio audience, while Snyder would conduct one-on-one interviews with a cigarette in hand.
+Snyder's guest list was eclectic and would sometimes include the intellectuals and cultural and artistic figures that Carson had long since abandoned.
 Carson's new contract in 1980 allowed him to cut the length of his show from 90 minutes to 60 minutes, and for a short time, Tomorrow was moved to an earlier timeslot, to fill the time gap left by Carson's move.
 NBC felt that Snyder's more conversational style would not bring in enough viewership in the earlier time slot, forcibly changed the show's format to resemble Carson's, and added gossip reporter Rona Barrett as a co-host.
 The two did not get along and had an acrimonious relationship on and off the air.
-The agreement gave Carson's production company ownership of the timeslot following Tonight, which, a year later, Carson Productions and NBC used to create Late Night with David Letterman.
+The agreement gave Carson's production company ownership of the timeslot following Tonight, which Carson Productions and NBC used to create Late Night with David Letterman on February 1, 1982.
 When NBC offered Snyder the time slot after Letterman, he refused it, having always been resentful of the forced change in format, and NBC News Overnight, a newscast, took the slot instead, some months after Tomorrow's final broadcast in 1982.